Equality and diversity

 Protected characteristic: race

-Includes dimensions such as colour, nationality and ethnic or national origins.
-There are two essential characteristics which an ethnic group must have: a long shared history and a cultural tradition of its own.
+Includes dimensions such as colour, nationality, and ethnic or national origins.
+There are two essential characteristics that an ethnic group must have: a long shared history and a cultural tradition of its own.
 In addition, an ethnic group may have one or more of the following characteristics: a common language; a common literature; a common religion or common geographical origin; or being a minority or an oppressed group.

 Pie chart showing ethnic diversity in Central Bedfordshire

 0.8% of the population are Black African and 0.6% of the population are Chinese.
-Gypsies and Travellers account for 0.2% of the population which is slightly above the England and Wales average of 0.1%.
+Gypsies and Travellers account for 0.2% of the population, which is slightly above the England and Wales average of 0.1%.

-Changes in ethnic groups other than white during 1991, 2001 and 2011
+Changes in ethnic groups other than white during 1991, 2001, and 2011

-Line graph showing changes in ethnic groups other that white during 1991, 2001 and 2011
+Line graph showing changes in ethnic groups other than white during 1991, 2001, and 2011

-Source: Centre on Dynamics of Ethnicity (link opens in new window)
+Source: Centre on Dynamics of Ethnicity

 People of mixed ethnicity make up around 1.9% of residents.
-The increasing amount of data on migrant workers, unaccompanied asylum seekers and other young people from non-UK backgrounds predicts that immigration in the region will increase.
+The increasing amount of data on migrant workers, unaccompanied asylum seekers, and other young people from non-UK backgrounds predicts that immigration in the region will increase.

 Protected characteristic: religion and belief